Self assessment · Registration guide · UK

 Who needs to register?

 You must register for self-assessment if you have untaxed income that HMRC has not collected via PAYE.
-This includes rental income above £1,000, self-employment income above £1,000, dividends above the dividend allowance for higher-rate taxpayers, income above £100,000, and company director income.
+This includes rental income above £1,000, self-employment income above £1,000, dividends above the £500 dividend allowance, income above £100,000, and director income that isn't fully taxed at source.
 The registration deadline is 5 October following the tax year in which the income arose.
-[VERIFY current criteria at gov.uk]
+See gov.uk/self-assessment-tax-returns.

 1